AM-byte/Image-Processing-Application/README.md

 # Image Processing

-The Image Processing Application can be explained in three parts, the model, the view, and the controller.
+Our Image Processing Application can be explained in three parts, the model, the view, and the controller.

 ## The Model